How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 Today, I’m breaking down why traditional dieting methods tend to fail women over 40 and sharing realistic, research-backed solutions that align with my PEACE Method—a simple, five-part framework designed to help you stop dieting and start feeling like yourself again.

-Why Weight Loss Feels Harder After 40
+Why Does Weight Loss Feel Harder After 40?

 Insulin resistance also tends to ramp up around this time, making fat, especially around your midsection, harder to lose (Cleveland Clinic, 2024).
 Plus, stress hormones like cortisol spike due to life pressures, encouraging your body to store fat and crave sugary foods (Chao et al, 2017).